3 Ways To Avoid A Financial Tsunami in A Divorce

 Map out job prospects early.

-For these situations, planning and getting an early grasp of both potential career options and logistic needs of the kids, should be done as soon as possible.
+For these situations, planning and getting an early grasp of both potential career options and the logistic needs of the kids should be done as soon as possible.
 It will be important to understand how your skills match what job opportunities are out there, sooner than later.
 The sharing ‘gig’ economy is opening more doors for people to work remotely, but you must do your homework here.
 The more time you invest in career and job searching, the more career choices may be available to you.

 -